jan-kasi/school-notes/notes/II ch 2-6.md

 - Linton immediately hates it; all Nelly does despite his protests is leave.

+## Class discussion
-## Structure
+### Structure
-Volume I and II are divided by catherine's death.
+Volume I and II are divided by Catherine's death.
 What is the effect of this?
 - The previous characters are archetypes for the incoming people.
 - Catherine is the binding character between the incoming people.
-- Catherine is the first person lockwood sees as a ghost and she is the person that starts off the story
+- Catherine is the first person Lockwood sees as a ghost and she is the person that starts off the story
 - It fragments the story into a story about multiple people and their individual relationships instead of many people in a collective relationship.
-- The outsider who is now coming in - isabella's son
+- The outsider who is now coming in - Isabella's son
 - It is almost like Catherine has returned through Cathy, they share the same name, tie everyone together in a similar way, act similarly
 - It continues the timeline which means that there is now an era of Catherine.
 - It amplifies the theme of doubles